NeerBhardwaj/neerbhardwaj.github.io/_pages/about.md

   src="https://www.maths.nottingham.ac.uk/plp/pmadw/LaTeXMathML.js">
  </script>

 I am a postdoc at the Weizmann Institute of Science, where I work with Gal Binyamini.

-I earned my PhD at the University of Illinois at Urbana-Champaign with Lou van den Dries.
+Previously, I was at the University of Illinois at Urbana-Champaign, where my PhD advisor was Lou van den Dries.

 My work involves an interplay of ideas from algebra, model theory, and number theory.